 The results of laboratory analysis of samples (for example, the calorific value of input samples).

-Analytical Procedures Performed in Response to Assessed Risks (Ref: Para.
-40L–40R)
+Analytical Procedures Performed in Response to Assessed Risks of Material Misstatement (Ref: Para.
+42L–42R)

-A94.
+A100.
 In many cases, the fixed nature of physical or chemical relationships between particular emissions and other measurable phenomena allows for the design of powerful analytical procedures (for example, the relationship between fuel consumption and carbon dioxide and nitrous oxide emissions).